zhou-efr/zhou-efr/README.md

 With a personalized rendering and an easy-to-use application, we wanted to make instructions for use and general information about medications accessible.

 ## The panda ~~do not~~ share its food
-I make sure that all my projects can easily be cloned.
+I try to make all my projects can easy to clone.
 ### Python projects
 I store the dependencies of python projects in `requirements.txt` files.
 I recommend you to use a [virtual environment](https://docs.python.org/fr/3/library/venv.html) yet you only need to run `pip install -r